List of Billboard number-one country songs of 2025

 Several artists not traditionally associated with country music have gained their first chart-toppers in the genre during 2025.
-In the issue dated March 29, Chappell Roan achieved her first country number one when "The Giver", her first release in the genre, entered the Hot Country Songs chart at number one.
+In the issue dated March 29, Chappell Roan, a singer primarily associated with pop music, achieved her first country number one when "The Giver", her first release in the genre, entered the Hot Country Songs chart at number one.
 Three weeks later, the rapper BigXthaPlug achieved the same feat when "All the Way", a collaboration with the country singer Bailey Zimmerman, debuted atop the listing.
 In the issue dated May 31, the pop singer Tate McRae gained her first country number one when she collaborated with Wallen on the track "What I Want".
 In the issue dated October 4, the rock band Hootie & the Blowfish gained their first country number one as a featured act on Scotty McCreery's "Bottle Rockets".
-This feat also made the group's lead vocalist, Darius Rucker, who had achieved nine number-one singles as a solo artist up to this point, the second artist to top the chart as both a solo artist and as a member of a duo or group.
-As of the issue dated November 22, "What I Want" is the year's longest-running number one on either chart with 20 weeks atop the Hot Country Songs listing.
-Wallen also has the longest-running Country Airplay chart-topper, having spent eight weeks in the peak position with "I'm the Problem".
+The group's lead vocalist, Darius Rucker, who had achieved nine number-one singles as a solo artist up to this point, became the second artist to top the chart as both a solo artist and as a member of a duo or group.
+(Note: The first to achieve this feat was Tyler Hubbard in 2022, when he gained his first solo number one following 16 chart-toppers as a member of Florida Georgia Line.)
+"What I Want" was the year's longest-running number one on either chart with 20 weeks atop the Hot Country Songs listing.
+Wallen also had the longest-running Country Airplay chart-topper, having spent eight weeks in the peak position with "I'm the Problem", as well as the most number-one country songs, with five.
+Jelly Roll, Riley Green, and Ella Langley were the only other acts to achieve more than one country chart-topper during 2025, with two each.